Causal screening for dynamical systems: NEW LEARNING ALGORITHMS

-In ancestry propagation, we exploit the fact that any trek between $\alpha$ and $\beta$ composed with the edge $\beta\rightarrow\gamma$ gives a directed trek from $\alpha$ to $\beta$.
-We only use the trek between $\alpha$ and $\beta$ 'in one direction' and this is because we should be slightly careful if $\gamma$ is actually on the trek between $\alpha$ and $\beta$.
-In Subalgorithm \ref{subalgo:ancProp2} in the supplementary material, we exploit a trek between $\alpha$ and $\beta$ twice, but at the cost of an additional local independence test.
+In ancestry propagation, we exploit the fact that any trek between $\alpha$ and $\beta$ (such that $\gamma$ is not on this trek) composed with the edge $\beta\rightarrow\gamma$ gives a directed trek from $\alpha$ to $\gamma$.
+We only use the trek between $\alpha$ and $\beta$ `in one direction', as a directed trek from $\alpha$ to $\beta$.
+In Subalgorithm \ref{subalgo:ancProp2} (supplementary material), we use a trek between $\alpha$ and $\beta$ twice when possible, at the cost of an additional test.

 We can construct an algorithm by first running Subalgorithm \ref{subalgo:trekStep}, then Subalgorithm \ref{subalgo:ancProp1}, and finally Subalgorithm \ref{subalgo:paStep} (using the output of one subalgorithm as input to the next).
 We will call this the CSAPC algorithm.
-If we use Subalgorithm \ref{subalgo:ancProp2} instead of Subalgorithm \ref{subalgo:ancProp1}, we will call this the CSAP.
+If we use Subalgorithm \ref{subalgo:ancProp2} (in the supplementary material) instead of Subalgorithm \ref{subalgo:ancProp1}, we will call this the CSAP.

-\begin{prop} If $\I$ is faithful with respect to $\mathcal{D}_0$, then the CSAP and CSAPC algorithms both provide sound learning. \end{prop}
+\begin{prop} If $\I$ is faithful with respect to $\mathcal{D}_0$, then CSAP and CSAPC both provide sound learning. \end{prop}

-\section{Application and simulations}
+\section{APPLICATION AND SIMULATIONS}

 When evaluating the performance of a sound screening algoritm, the output graph is guaranteed to be a supergraph of the true parent graph, and we will say that edges that are in the output but not in the true graph are {\it excess edges}.
 For a node in a directed graph, the {\it indegree} is the number of directed edges adjacent with and pointed into the node, and the {\it outdegree} is the number of directed edges adjacent with and pointed away from the node.